Generalized random processes related to Hadamard operators and Le Roy measures: Preliminary results

-for $x>0$, $0<\gamma<1$ and $ \mu \in \mathbb{R}$ (see \cite{KIL2}, equation (1.4)).
 In the following and analogously to the construction of the fBm, we will define a process by replacing the classical Riemann-Liouville operators with the Hadamard ones (given in (\ref{had}) and (\ref{dermin})); to this aim we will need the following preliminary results.

-\begin{lem} Let $^{H}\mathcal{D}_{-}^{(1-\alpha)/2 }$ be the right-sided Hadamard derivative defined in (\ref{dermin}), then, for $x\in \mathbb{R}_{+}$ and $0 \leq a<b,$
+\begin{lem} Let $^{H}\mathcal{D}_{-}^{ { \frac{1-\alpha}{2} } }$ be the right-sided Hadamard derivative defined in $(\ref{dermin}),$ then for $x\in \mathbb{R}_{+}$ and $0 \leq a<b,$

-where $\left( x\right) _{+}:=x1_{x\geq 0},$ and $^{H}\mathcal{D}_{-}^{(1-\alpha)/2 }1_{[a,b)}\in L^{2}(\mathbb{R}_{+}),$ for $\alpha \in (0,1).$ Analogously, let $^{H}\mathcal{I}_{-}^{\alpha/2 }$ be the right-sided Hadamard integral defined in (\ref{intmin}), then
+where $ \left ( x \right ) _{+} :=x1_{x\geq 0},$ and $^{H}\mathcal{D}_{-}^{ { \frac{1-\alpha}{2} } }1_{[a,b)}\in L^{2}(\mathbb{R}_{+}),$ for $\alpha \in (0,1).$ Analogously, let $^{H}\mathcal{I}_{-}^{\alpha/2 }$ be the right-sided Hadamard integral defined in $(\ref{intmin}),$ then

-and $^{H}\mathcal{I}_{-}^{\alpha/2 }1_{[a,b)}\in L^{2}(\mathbb{R}_{+}),$ for $ \alpha \in (1,2).$ \end{lem}
+and $^{H}\mathcal{I}_{-}^{\alpha/2 } 1_{[a,b)}\in L^{2}(\mathbb{R}_{+}),$ for $\alpha \in (1,2).$ \end{lem}